nicolovalle/TimeDeadMapTools/README.md

 # TimeDeadMapTools

-This repository contains the code to  verify ITS efficiency maps.
+This repository contains the code to verify the ITS efficiency maps.
-The code to produce maps out of CTFs is available in `main` branch of the repo.
+The code to produce maps out of CTFs is available in the `main` branch of the repo.

 ## Prerequisites

 Before you begin, ensure you have the following:
 - An up-to-date O2 environment (as of March 22, 2024)

-Place your token in a file named `token.dat`.

-The following files should be present in your working directory:
 - `DeadMapTREE.C`
 - `DeadMapQA.py`
 - `MakeCanvas.py`